 - Increase the total frequency of the sessions.
 Instead of doing 1 single session per week, you increase to 3-4 sessions per week.

 - Introduce new and more challenging versions of the poses.
 For example, switching from doing a crane pose where you place both knees outside of the triceps into a one-legged crane pose where you keep one leg straight and hold your weight on just one side.

 - Completing the whole sequence in a shorter period of time.
 If your yoga program involves 50 poses that you normally do in 60 minutes, then finishing the whole sequence in just under 45 minutes is also progression.

 - Completing the whole sequence at the same time but with more poses.
-If your yoga program involves 60 asanas that you normally do in 60 minutes, then adding extra 10-15 poses to your program and finishing the whole sequence in 60 minutes.
+If your yoga program involves 60 asanas that you normally do in 60 minutes, then add extra 10-15 poses to your program and finish the whole sequence in 60 minutes.

 Is it OK to do yoga 2 hours a day?
 In general, it is ok to do 2 hours of yoga a day because it is one of the ways to implement progression and make the current regular yoga practice more intense.
 Extending the duration of a session is one of the many ways to get better results.